Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means to imitate someone’s actions.
-The phrase is figurative and originates from card games but is not used literally.
+The idiom is figurative and originates from card games but is not used literally.

 Origin: